abharadva/abharadva.github.io/supabase.md

 INSERT INTO site_identity (id, profile_data, social_links, footer_data)
 VALUES (1,
   '{
-    "name": "Alex Doe",
+    "name": "Your Name",
-    "title": "Creative Web Developer.",
-    "description": "I craft beautiful and intuitive digital experiences.
-With a focus on modern web standards and user-centric design, I build web applications that are both functional and delightful.", "profile_picture_url": "https://i.pravatar.cc/150?u=alexdoe",
+    "title": "Your Professional Title.",
+    "description": "A brief, compelling description about who you are and what you do.
+This will appear on your homepage.", "profile_picture_url": "https://i.pravatar.cc/150?u=alexdoe",
     "show_profile_picture": true,
-    "logo": { "main": "ALEX", "highlight": ".DEV" }, "status_panel": {
+    "logo": { "main": "YOUR", "highlight": ".DEV" }, "default_theme": "blueprint",
+    "status_panel": {
+      "title": "Status Panel",
-      "availability": "Open to new projects & collaborations", "currently_exploring": { "items": ["Edge Computing", "Web3 Integration"] },
+      "availability": "Open for new opportunities",
+      "currently_exploring": { "title": "Exploring", "items": ["New Tech 1", "New Tech 2"] },
-      "latestProject": { "name": "This Portfolio CMS", "linkText": "View all projects", "href": "/projects" }
+      "latestProject": { "name": "My Latest Project", "linkText": "View all projects", "href": "/projects" }
     },
     "bio": [
-      "As a developer with a keen eye for design, my passion lies in creating seamless user journeys from concept to deployment.
-I believe that the best products are built at the intersection of powerful technology and thoughtful design.", "I''m always learning and experimenting with new tools to stay at the forefront of web development.
-When I''m not coding, I enjoy contributing to open-source projects and exploring digital art."
-    ]
+      "This is the first paragraph of your bio on the About page.
+Share your story, your passion for your work, and what drives you.", "This is the second paragraph.
+You can talk about your philosophy, interests outside of work, or your long-term goals."
+    ],
+    "github_projects_config": {
+      "username": "your-github-username",
+      "show": true,
+      "sort_by": "pushed",
+      "exclude_forks": true,
+      "exclude_archived": true,
+      "exclude_profile_repo": true,
+      "min_stars": 1,
+      "projects_per_page": 9
+    }
   }',
   '[
-    {"id": "github", "label": "GitHub", "url": "https://github.com/", "is_visible": true}, {"id": "linkedin", "label": "LinkedIn", "url": "https://www.linkedin.com/", "is_visible": true}, {"id": "email", "label": "Email", "url": "mailto:hello@example.com", "is_visible": true}
+    {"id": "github", "label": "GitHub", "url": "https://github.com/your-username", "is_visible": true}, {"id": "linkedin", "label": "LinkedIn", "url": "https://www.linkedin.com/in/your-profile", "is_visible": true}, {"id": "email", "label": "Email", "url": "mailto:your-email@example.com", "is_visible": true}
   ]',
   '{ "copyright_text": "Crafted with Next.js & Supabase.
 Deployed on GitHub Pages." }'
 ) ON CONFLICT (id) DO UPDATE SET